 The ID must include the person's name.
 It does not have to include a residential address.

 Voting Equipment for Those with Disabilities

-Special equipment is now available to Midlanders that will make voting much easier for those with disabilities.
-Called AutoMARK, the machine has many pluses:
+Voter Assist Terminals are now available to Midlanders that will make voting much easier for those with disabilities.
+These ballot marking devices are available to all voters with special accommodations for hearing, visual, physical and other disabilities.
+This new machine has many pluses: